jewelsofthought/neshama/site/posts/parashot/Bereishit.md

 "replenish the earth": This you do by "obeying G-d's commandments" [And if you do these things...]

 "and subdue it": One the "earth" has been subdued, the next phase of evolution will heralded.
 The only way to "subdue" the earth, is to subdue the "earthly" aspects of your own being, and then the _Shekhina_ will return from exile, and the Divine Presence will be felt all over the earth.
-[^13]: This first speaks of all the herbs and fruits that were given for food.
-[^14]: This is the next level.
-The green herbs and fruit are their food too.
-There is nothing about the animals or fish as food.
-Could it be that "they have every green herb to eat?"

 Everything which has a living spirit comes under our domain - to use or abuse.
 [^15]: If your wife is not your soul-mate, would this still be the case?
 [^16]: I believe that it is necessary to explore one's personal desires, as this is what makes everyone special.
 These desires too are gifted to us from G-d, and if everyone sublimated them to His Desire, then what would G-d Himself be learning or discovering by that?
-[^17]: None of the commentatators express the idea that the skin that He dressed Adam and Chava in were the actual skins that we wear today.
 [^18]: It is always at your side, everpresent.